phannhat17/mini-project-optimization/README.md

 - Heuristic gives the best results in both cost and run time.

 ## Visualizer
-We have generated 13 figures **(just data sizes from 7\*3 to 24\*24; larger ones are quite slow)** for the results of the CP solver and all figures for the Heuristic solver (none for the MIP due to its long running time).
+We have generated 13 figures **(just data sizes from 7 x 3 to 24 x 24; larger ones are quite slow)** for the results of the CP solver and all figures for the Heuristic solver (none for the MIP due to its long running time).

 You can generate with this command:
 ```